-The CMP is included as a national clinical audit for the Department of Health Quality Accounts 2015/2016.
+The CMP is included as a national clinical audit on the NHS England Quality Accounts List.

 Ongoing support and assistance is provided to all CMP participating units, including a dedicated Data Coordinator, training resources, contacts lists and an abundance of guidance documents.

 Who can participate?

 NHS, other publically funded and independent hospital critical care units across England, Wales, Northern Ireland and Ireland are welcome to join.
 We welcome enquieries from interested critical care units who may wish to take advantage of the services we offer via the CMP.